 -

-Employee Fired After Old Job Threatens Suit Over NoncompeteA former employee was fired from his new job after his old employer threatened suit over his noncompete.
-He sued for tortious interference - and lost.
+Employee Fired After Old Job Threatens Suit Over NoncompeteA former employee was fired from the new job after his old employer threatened suit over his noncompete.
+He sued for tortious interference.

 -

-NY Property Seller's Damages When the Buyer Backs OutIf a buyer backs out of your real estate deal, you aren't limited to recovery of the downpayment, explains L.I,, NY breach of contract lawyer Jonathan Cooper
+NY Property Seller's Damages When the Buyer Backs OutIf a buyer backs out of your real estate deal, you are not limited to recovery of the down payment, explains L.I, NY breach of contract lawyer Jonathan Cooper

 -